Collaboration enhances seamless legacy mainframe migration to open platforms and the Cloud

 By LzLabs GmbH, Zürich, Switzerland

-Zurich, Tuesday 29th November 2016 – LzLabs announced today that it is collaborating with SMA Solutions to enable their workload automation solution to work on the LzLabs Software-Defined Mainframe®.
+Zurich, Tuesday 29th November 2016 – LzLabs announced today that it is collaborating with SMA Technologies to enable their workload automation solution to work on the LzLabs Software-Defined Mainframe®.

-Michael Taylor, CEO, SMA Solutions, said: “our customers want solutions to the challenges of mainframe lock-in.
+Michael Taylor, CEO, SMA Technologies, said: “our clients want solutions to the challenges of mainframe lock-in.
 There is significant opportunity in the market for any vendor that can address the demand for interoperability, application virtualization and Cloud migration, while maintaining IT performance.
 With the integration of our automation solution, the LzLabs Software Defined Mainframe® delivers the benefits of open, modern systems, in an environment our users recognize.
-This is a major selling point for us as a business and we’re excited about what this offering can achieve for our customers.”
+This is a major selling point for us as a business and we’re excited about what this offering can achieve for our clients.”

 For more information:

 Daniel Pickles, AxiCom: +44 20 8392 4050, email@example.com